gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 sure they match your expectations.
-This is one reason why you will be learning to fill in ANOVA tables based on information about the study so that you can be prepared to detect when your code has let you down^[Just so you don't think that perfect R code should occur on the first try, we have all made similarly serious coding mistakes even after accumulating more than decade of experience with R. It is finding those mistakes (in time) that matters.].
+This is one reason why you will be learning to fill in ANOVA tables based on information about the study so that you can be prepared to detect when your code has let you down^[Just so you don't think that perfect R code should occur on the first try, I have made similarly serious coding mistakes even after accumulating more than decade of experience with R. It is finding those mistakes (in time) that matters.].
 It is also a great reason to explore term-plots and coefficient interpretations as that can also help diagnose errors in model construction.